We are committed to engaging with secondary school students, teachers and careers practitioners

-The Faculty of Science is a committed participant of In2science; an innovative and proven multi-university schools partnership program.
-In2science places volunteer university science, technology, engineering and maths students into year 8 and 9 classes in low socioeconomic high schools.
+In2science is an innovative and proven multi-university schools partnership program where volunteer university science, technology, engineering and maths students are placed into year 8 and 9 classes in low socioeconomic high schools.
 Mentors work as role models by sharing their enthusiasm for science and maths, helping students to achieve in class and encouraging them to continue with science and maths into VCE and beyond.

 Teachers appreciate the extra pair of hands and new ideas and activities brought to class by mentors.
 The University and schools value their ongoing partnership including direct links to current science and events.

 The Residential Indigenous Science Experience, aims to inspire students about the exciting and rewarding careers that can lead from studying maths and science.
 Developed by the University of Melbourne and the Gene Technology Access Centre (GTAC), the program is carefully crafted for year 9 and 10 students to experience the tangible and hands-on nature of science, including workshops and special presentations on chemistry, geology, genetics, physics and maths, and visits to industry.

 Every January the Faculty hosts year 9 and 10 students for a 3-day science summer program.
 Students get to meet other students from all around Victoria, and work through a fun, interactive program of activities.
 Our program is designed to provide students with the opportunity to experience university life with lectures, laboratory experiments and hands-on experiences run by our top ranking academic staff, all whilst exploring our world class facilities.

 Some of the highlights for our 2018 program: